 Social Security's Vocational Rehabilitation Reimbursement Program

-and dollar amounts Social Security has paid to State VR agencies for services.
+Visit the VR Reimbursement Claims Processing webpage for the latest statistical information and dollar amounts Social Security has paid to State VR agencies for services.

 Social Security's Office of Employment Support Program's Provider Operations Team is available to provide training to personnel from State VR agencies on Social Security's cost reimbursement payment program.

-For more information about the State VR agencies and the services they provide to people with disabilities, go to the Department of Education's Services, Office of Special Education and Rehabilitative Services, Rehabilitation Services Administration, website.
+For more information about State VR agencies and the services they provide to people with disabilities, go to the Department of Education's Services, Office of Special Education and Rehabilitative Services, Rehabilitation Services Administration, website.